shadowboxingapp/shadowboxingapp.github.io/_posts/2020-12-20-build-custom-combos-boxing-app.md

 <div style='text-align: center'><img src='/assets/screenshots/web_screenshot_3.png' style='width: 250px;margin: 10px 0px 30px 0px;' alt='Custom boxing training app'/></div>

-Eventually you'll get to the combo creator keyboard.
-It might look a bit weird at first, but keep in mind that each key correspond to a particular move:
+Once you've set up things properly, you'll get to the boxing combo creator keyboard.
+It might look a bit weird at first, but keep in mind that each key correspond to a particular boxing move:

 - 1 for jab
 - 2 for cross